Form 5471 Schedule J, Accumulated Earnings of Controlled Foreign Corporation: Line-by-Line

 - All references to post-1986 balances and carry-forward amounts

-- New income classifications in revised Schedule J
+- Income classifications in revised Schedule J

-- New calculation questions
+- Calculation questions

-- Part II Nonpreviously Taxed E&P Subject to Recapture as Subpart F Income (section 952(c)(2))
+- Part II Nonpreviously Taxed E&P Subject to Recapture as Subpart F Income (Section 952(c)(2))

 The panel will discuss these and other specific changes to Schedule J: